isambard-sc/bricsauthenticator/README.md

 ```

 > [!NOTE]
-> This must be run from the root of the repository, since a relative path is used to install the `mappingauthenticator` package.
+> This must be run from the root of the repository, since a relative path is used to install the `bricsauthenticator` package.

 ## Usage